-What is a Dram Shop?
+What Is a Dram Shop Law?

-"Dram shop" laws are named after establishments in 18th Century England that sold gin by the spoonful (called a "dram").
-These laws are enforced through civil lawsuits, allowing DUI victims or their families to sue alcohol vendors or retailers for monetary damages.
-Typically, when the plaintiff wins a lawsuit against both an alcohol vendor and the intoxicated driver, the compensatory damages are divided between the two defendants.
+Dram shop laws are named after establishments in 18th century Britain that sold gin by the spoonful (a "dram").
+These civil liability laws are enforced through civil lawsuits.
+Dram shop laws allow DUI victims and their families to sue alcohol vendors or retailers for monetary damages.
+Typically, when a plaintiff wins a lawsuit against both an alcohol vendor and an intoxicated driver, the compensatory damages are divided between the two defendants.

 Proving Fault in a Dram Shop Case

-- Injuries sustained by the patron
+- Injuries sustained

 - Proximate cause between the alcohol sale and intoxication